 Hi, I'm Zach.
 I’m writing in an attempt to help a close friend get released ASAP from jail due to the impending threat of the COVID-19 pandemic.
 I understand that many nonviolent offenders are being released.
-He has a serious medical condition, Hepatitis-C which has not been treated since his...
+He has a serious medical condition, Hepatitis-C which has not been treated since...
 Read more »

 I was contacted by a company called Start'Immo to work for them.
 I did about a months work and at that point, I was asked to cash a check for the company.
 I said I would because I was under the impression that it would be to deposit the check in the company account.
-However, the check has my name...
+However, the check has my...
 Read more »

 Racist landlord using rental address for food stamp fraud, refused to make electric repairs, putting lives at risk.
 Using harassment notes and text msgs to extort money.
 Used address for FEMA fraud and refuses to disclose security deposit details.
 Multiple county code violations on public record...
 Read more »